Educate the office about food safety

 Break the Germ Cycle

-Wash your hands before, during and after handling food to remove germs.
+Wash your hands before, during, and after handling food to remove germs.
 No time to wash with soap and water?
 Keep your desk or break room stocked with moist wipes or hand sanitizer.
 You come in contact with millions of germs a day; you wouldn’t want to transfer them to your food.

 A refrigerator set at 40 °F or below will effectively slow the growth of most bacteria.
 The freezer temperature should be 0° F. Be sure to check your office refrigerator and freezer temperatures periodically with appliance thermometers.

-Read directions on the labels of food items to make sure you are storing it safely.
+Read directions on the labels of food items to make sure you are storing them safely.
 You can also find the expiration date on the label and if food is past its “use by” date, throw it out.
 Be on the lookout for suspicious smells or mold as these are signs of spoiled food.
 If you question if food has gone bad, it probably has if you have to ask.

 Let Go of Leftovers